-Pneumonia is more in children under the age of 5 years.
+Pneumonia is more common in children under the age of 5 years.

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
-The exam will evaluate your child’s breathing and lung sounds.
-Diagnosis will often be based on these findings.
+The doctor may suspect pneumonia based on the exam.

 Treatment of pneumonia depends on: